Critical energy landscape of linear soft spheres: Numerical simulations

-To characterize the networks of interaction, we study the fluctuations in the local contact number and overlap number.
-Following \cite{HLN17}, we look at the local connectivity fluctuations of the networks of interactions by measuring the structure factors \beq S_{c,o}(q) = \frac 1N{\sum_{i,j=1}^N \langle \delta c_i \delta c_j e^{i q\cdot r_{ij}}}\rangle. \eeq where $c_i$ represents the number of contacts or overlaps of particle $i$ for the contact or overlap structure factors respectively, $\delta c_i= c_i - \langle c\rangle$ is its local fluctuations and the angular brackets represent average over different minima.
+This is shown in Fig.\ref{fig:iso}-left where we plot the isostaticity index $c=C/[(N^*-1)d]$, for a $2d$ system.
+In the same figure, we plot the overlap fraction $n_{\cal O}=O/[(N-1)d]$, and, in the inset, the energy per particle and the pressure.
+These quantities start from zero at jamming and monotonically increase as the packing fraction grows. {We report in Fig. 2-right the behavior of energy, pressure and overlaps close to unjamming trying some preliminary fits.
+Let us note that the scaling theory developed in \cite{OSLN03,Wyart,GLS16} becomes just marginal for the linear ramp potential and logarithmic behavior has to be expected. } {In order to establish the precise form of the scalings close to unjamming one needs to consider proper decompression algorithms that allow to reduce sample to sample fluctuations close to the transition.
+This goes beyond the scope of this paper and will be the subject of a forthcoming work\cite{FSU20}.} To characterize the networks of interaction, we study the fluctuations in the local contact number and overlap number.
+Following \cite{HLN17}, we look at the local connectivity fluctuations of the networks of interactions by measuring the structure factors \beq S_{c,o}(q) = \frac 1N{\sum_{i,j=1}^N \langle \delta c_i \delta c_j e^{i q\cdot r_{ij}}}\rangle \eeq where $c_i$ represents the number of contacts or overlaps of particle $i$ for the contact or overlap structure factors respectively, $\delta c_i= c_i - \langle c\rangle$ is its local fluctuations and the angular brackets represent average over different minima.
 We plot both structure factors in Fig.\ref{fig:structure} for different densities in $2d$.
 The behavior at small $q$ reveals a different behavior of fluctuations of contact and overlap numbers.
 The structure factor of the contact network decreases to zero at small argument, while the one of overlaps tends to a positive value.
 This signals that the fluctuations in contact number are hyperuniform in space, within a volume $V$, the square fluctuations of $C$ scale subextensively in $V$, while the ones of the overlap number are normal and scale as $V$.
 This difference is a manifestation of the different role that contacts and overlaps play in the stability of the system.
 As the system is progressively compressed from the jamming point to higher densities, the networks self-organize keeping the number of contacts fixed while increasing the overlaps.
 As at regular jamming \cite{HLN17}, fluctuations of contact numbers away from isostaticity are suppressed and controlled by an infinite lengthscale.
 We note that the structure factor of the contact network shrinks to zero with a power law that is close to what is observed at jamming \cite{HLN17}.